department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.labReport-notes.md

 - Pathology
   - if "STATUS:" is found and not "COMPLETE", then ignore
   - if "DATE COMPLETED:" is found, consider it complete and don't ignore
     - ignore all those with no "Date  completed:" in the text body
-  - hold is calculated off of the "completeDate" text from the report body
+    - hold is calculated off of this (if no time is given, midnight on this day is presumed)
+    - DiagnosticReport.issued
 - Micro
-  - ignore with no "FINAL REPORT =>" in the text body, and when the date given is malformed or less than the hold
+  - ignore with no "FINAL REPORT =>" in the text body, and when the date given is malformed
-  - hold date calculated off of the "FinalReport" text from the report body
+    - hold is calculated off of this (if no time is given, midnight on this day is presumed)
+    - DiagnosticReport.issued

+#### Needed examples

+- need more examples
+  - Need to determine what happens with deleted/entered-in-error
+  - Need to better understand body site vs sample identification - labs for blood or Urine tests.
+  - schema values but no examples: author, caseNumber, comment, facility

 #### Mapping Concerns

-- Text - "Site/Specimen: " or "Collection sample:".
+- how to handle specimen bodySite vs sample - "Site/Specimen: " or "Collection sample:". from KBS: in vista there is a "collection sample" 60/300 that identifies the sample, "topography" 61/.01 covers where the data came from. historic vista data is not well behaved.
+  - TODO: Don't change until we get better data (Blood and urine)
-- The labReportTO
+- The labReportTO/type
-  - type
-    - Pathology -> LOINC#11526-1 "Pathology study" -> ? v2-0074#
+  - Pathology -> todo: code=LOINC#11526-1 "Pathology study"
-      - SP - Surgical Pathology -> ? v2-0074#SP
+    - SP - Surgical Pathology -> TODO category=v2-0074#SP
-      - CY - Cytology --- I have no mock data -> ? v2-0074#CP
+    - CY - Cytology --- I have no mock data -> TODO category=v2-0074#CP
-      - EM - Electron Microscopy  --- I have no mock data -> ? v2-0074#OTH -- 73512001 "Electron microsopic study (procedure)"
+    - EM - Electron Microscopy  --- I have no mock data -> TODO category=v2-0074#OTH -- 73512001 "Electron microsopic study (procedure)"
-    - MI -> LOINC#18725-2 "Microbiology studies (set)"  -> ? v2-0074#MB
+  - MI -> todo: code=LOINC#18725-2 "Microbiology studies (set)"  -> TODO category=v2-0074#MB
 - no performer, possibly the Organization is in result.labSiteId - e.g., `<labSiteId>989</labSiteId>`
-  - schema values but no examples: author, caseNumber, comment, facility
 - KBS has a question outstanding with micro.
 FHIR modeling seems to be from lab perspective, not from EHR.
 FHIR-44631
-- Need to determine what happens with deleted/entered-in-error
-- microbiology, searches out "FinalReport" from the report text, and uses this for hold.
-But does not preserve it
+- TODO update fhir mapping from table updates

 ### Mapping